10 Healthcare Podcasts You Need to Listen to

 Join the ranks of healthcare professionals as they have spirited conversations about and with healthcare innovators by listening to the HealthSounds podcast on a regular basis.

 For example, you can get an introduction to a California program that links homeless people who are medically vulnerable to the social services they sorely need.
-Episodes in this podcast are easy to digest, since they typically span just 2 or 3 minutes each.
+Episodes in this podcast are easy to digest since they typically span just 2 or 3 minutes each.

 The Heartland Institute established its Health Care News podcast in part to bring vital information to ordinary healthcare consumers.
 However, the details provided in each episode will be valuable to medical professionals as well.
+Recent subjects discussed in this podcast include overwhelmed hospitals firing staff who refuse vaccinations and the origins of the coronavirus.

 You’ll get a sense of emerging issues that are pushing us closer to healthcare reform.
 If you’re too busy to monitor related news items each week, this podcast will bring you the details quickly and conveniently.